vojtacerny/docs/trezor-apps/bitstamp.rst

 Deposit funds with TREZOR
 ^^^^^^^^^^^^^^^

-With Bitwala, users gain a convenient new way to transfer bitcoins directly from their Trezor wallet to a bank account of their choice.
+With Bitstamp, users gain a convenient new way to transfer bitcoins directly from their Trezor wallet to an account.
-Pay with TREZOR feature will be appreciated by all users who would like to pay bills with bitcoins or cash out in a simple manner:
+This feature is great for everyone who loves TREZOR security.

 1) Log into Bitstamp account.
-2) Create a bill, email pay or PayPal payment.
+2) Go to Deposit -> Bitcoin -> HD Wallet -> Trezor.
-3) Click on the "Pay with Trezor" button.
+3) Select desired amount and click on "Deposit".
 4) Connect your TREZOR and follow the instructions.
-5) Authenticate to your TREZOR with PIN.
+5) Authenticate to your TREZOR with PIN/Passphrase.
 6) Choose the account you want to send the bitcoins from.
 7) Check and confirm the transaction on the Trezor screen.
 Done.